Welcome to our fun 10-step drawing tutorial: today, we’re going to draw a dolphin together!

 Step 7 – Draw the two pectoral fins.

 Draw two more fins!
 These are called the pectoral fins.
 These help a dolphin steer and control depth.
+Other sea creatures, like fish and whales, also have fins that help them steer.

 In the main shape of the dolphin, draw a curved V shape.
 This forms the left pectoral fin.
 Next, underneath the belly, draw another V shape for the right pectoral fin.
 Check out the photo to get the perspective right!